maximumstock/poe-currency-flip-planner/data_analysis/README.md

 As stated above, the maximum length of trading paths I evaluated was `3`, meaning three trades in a row, ending up at the starting currency, ie. trading `Exalted` -> `Regrets` -> `Chaos` -> `Exalted`.
 If the middle transaction is particularly profitable, the other two might be bad or average at best, but are improved by the middle one.
 At the same time, it does not mean that a certain transaction/2-permuation is especially profitable, but rather leads to a currency that itself offers more profitable transactions along the way.

 We can also see that the matrix is relatively sparse, meaning only relatively few 2-permutations are often seen in profitable conversions.
-For example, all 2-permutations including `Orbs of Augmentation` or `Orbs of Transmutation` are basically non-existent when it comes to my method for finding proftiable conversions.
+For example, all 2-permutations including `Orbs of Augmentation` or `Orbs of Transmutation` are basically non-existent when it comes to my method for finding profitable conversions.

-Generally speaking, selling and buying `Chaos Orbs` looks like the easiest way of making proftiable currency trades.
-This of course makes sense considering the significance of `Chaos Orbs` in everyday tades.
+Generally speaking, selling and buying `Chaos Orbs` looks like the easiest way of making profitable currency trades.
+This of course makes sense considering the significance of `Chaos Orbs` in everyday trades.